-She authored seven journal papers during her Ph.D., and was the recipient of the Outstanding Teaching Assistant Award from the Klipsch School of Electrical and Computer Engineering, New Mexico State University, in 2017 and the Outstanding Graduate Assistantship Award from the Graduate School of New Mexico State University in 2018.
+She authored several journal papers during her Ph.D., and was the recipient of the Outstanding Teaching Assistant Award from the Klipsch School of Electrical and Computer Engineering, New Mexico State University, in 2017 and the Outstanding Graduate Assistantship Award from the Graduate School of New Mexico State University in 2018.

 Dr. Pourashraf is currently a Postdoctoral Fellow Scholar in the Department of Radiology, Molecular Imaging Instrumentation Laboratory (MIIL) working on TOF-PET Imaging; specifically exploring, and designing instrumentation, and data acquisition electronics to improve time-of-flight resolution in PET detectors.